aarmono/crypto_transceiver_instructions/README.md

    onto the SD Card.
 Install the software and follow the prompts, selecting the sdcard.img file when asked to supply an image to write to the SD Card.

-## Generatng and Saving a Key ##

-1. Connect a keyboard and display to the Rapsberry Pi
-1. Navigate to "Configuration Options" -> "Configure Encryption"
-1. Select "Generate Encryption Keys"
-1. Generate as many keys as desired, then press Enter
-1. Navigate to "Deploy Images" -> "Keys Only"
-1. Follow the on-screen prompts.
-This will format your SD Card or USB Drive with an image containing the keys

-## Loading an Existing Key ##

-You may wish to program an SD card using an existing key.
-To do so.

-1. Connect a keyboard and display to the Raspberry Pi
-1. Select "Load Keys"
-1. Navigate to "Configuration Options" -> "Deploy Images" -> "Keys Only"
-1. Follow the on-screen prompts.
-This will format your SD Card or USB Drive with an image containing the keys.

 ## First Time Boot ##

 There still will need to be some configuration which needs to be performed